-While the focus of this age group should be on maintaining balance and learning correct technique, simple defensive tactics need to occur.
+While the focus of this age group should be on maintaining balance and learning correct techniques, simple defensive tactics need to occur.
 The tactics need to be implemented and trained, but more importantly…explained.
 The more cerebral athletes become at an earlier age the better the chance for Volley Savvy athletes in the older age groups.
-Players should play a variety of positions with emphasis placed on player development first—team development second!
+Players should play a variety of positions with emphasis placed on player development first-team development second!

 - Positions: Even though at this age players will play a variety of positions, they should have a basic understanding of the roles and responsibilities of the setter, the left side hitter, middle hitter, and the libero.